kr-colab/spatial_sims_standard/README.md

 # Standardizing spatial simulations on SLiM
 We demonstrate several spatial simulation scripts that can (hopefully) be modified easily by users for their ecological scenarios in mind.

+In the main directory, we have a minimal example of hermaphrodites without age-structure, adult movements, or a map.

-List of examples:
+List of subdirectories:
 - selection
 - maps
 - adult movement
 - mate choice
 - case studies

-In the main directory, we have a minimal example of hermaphrodites without age-structure, adult movements, or a map.
-Other scripts in subdirectory will follow the format of the minimal example but will have some elements that a more realistic simulation requires.
+The scripts in each folder closely follow the format of `minimal.slim` but will have some elements that a more realistic simulation requires.

+## Setup - install SLiM
+You need SLiM 4.1 to run `.slim` scripts from this repository.
+Download the latest SLiM and follow the installation instructions for your system (https://messerlab.org/slim/)

 ## Initialize - set up parameters
 In `initialize() {...}`, we first declare that the models is non Wright-Fisher and is in two dimension (can be switched to one or three dimension depending on the model).